HawpMedia/hawp-core/readme.txt

 == Copyright ==

-Kernel Core WordPress Theme, (C) 2025 WordPress.org Kernek Core and Kernel Canvas are distributed under the terms of the GNU GPL.
+Hawp Core WordPress Theme, (C) 2025 WordPress.org
+Hawp Core and Hawp Child are distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by